 Selecting your framerate

 The second choice in the filmic pro presets control window is FrameRate.
 On the top row, you will see several frame rates and in the top right corner the frame rate modes of Standard and Timelapse.

 In Standard mode, and depending on your resolution, you will have a choice of several standard frame rates.
 These are 24fps, 25fps, 30fps, 48fps, 50fps, 60fps, 120fps and 240fps.
 The lowest, 24fps, is for recording video that is meant to have a filmic look (24fps the frame rate of sound films).

 To select the frame rate you want, tap on the required frame rate and the gray circle will surround your choice.
 That rate will also appear in the Capture and Playback windows.

-Your choice really depends on where in the world you live, or at least where you will be filming.
+Your choice really depends on where you live in the world, or at least where you will be filming.
 It comes down to the frequency of AC electricity in your location.
 However other issues can also determine your choice.